Critical incidents

 • You are concerned or distressed by your reactions, or your reactions are getting worse

-• You are unable to carry out your normal roles, e.g. as a parent or at work.
+• You are unable to carry out your usual roles, e.g. as a parent or at work.

 You should seek help immediately if you are feeling hopeless or that you can’t go on.